alphagov/verify-eidas-trust-anchor/README.md

 Aggregates and signs a collection of trust anchors by using a smartcard (such as a Yubikey) that can be accessed using PKCS11.

     ... sign-with-smartcard \
-      --lib path/to/smartcard-lib.so \
-      --symbol smartcard-lib-name \
+      --config pkcs11_config.txt \
       --key "Private Key alias" \
       --cert "Public Certificate alias" \
       --password 12345

 This requires an external native library, such as [OpenSC](https://github.com/opensc/opensc).
-The library path and symbol will [passed to the PKCS11 provider as configuration](https://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html#P11Provider).
-For OpenSC, the correct choices might be:
+The config gile will [passed to the PKCS11 provider as configuration](https://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html#P11Provider).
+For OpenSC, the correct config file might be:

-    --lib /usr/local/lib/opensc-pkcs11.so --symbol opensc
+    library = /usr/local/lib/opensc-pkcs11.so
+    name = opensc

 ## Support and raising issues